go-text/typesetting/fontscan/readme.md

 Simplified example : if the list of susbtitutions is

-- Test: the family is Arial, Addition: Arimo
+- Test: the input family is Arial, Addition: Arimo
-- Test: the family is Arimo, Addition: sans-serif
+- Test: the input family is Arimo, Addition: sans-serif
-- Test: the family is sans-serif, Addition: DejaVu Sans et Verdana
+- Test: the input family is sans-serif, Addition: DejaVu Sans et Verdana

 then,